logiqai/logiqctl/docs/logiqctl_config_set-cluster.md

 ## logiqctl config set-cluster

-Sets a logiq cluster entry point
+Sets the logiq cluster end-point

 ### Synopsis

-Sets the cluster, a valid logiq cluster end point is required for all the operations
+Sets the cluster, a valid logiq cluster endpoint is required for all the operations

 ```